A Person Detection Security Robot That Sends You Photos

 , take a photo, and save it to your computer as

-Then you will create a yagmail.SMTP
+Then it will create a yagmail.SMTP

 Save your code file.